 “This is gorgeous.”
 Colleen Cosmo Murphy (Worldwide FM, The Loft, UK)

-“Like this!”
+“Amazing new music!”
 Kev Beadle (Totally Wired Radio, UK)

 “This is fantastic.”
 Paul Murphy (Jazz Room Records, UK)